openthread/openthread/src/cli/README.md

 Done
 ```

 > Note: The DNS server IP can be an IPv4 address, which will be synthesized to an IPv6 address using the preferred NAT64 prefix from the network data.
-The command will return `InvalidState` when the DNS server IP is an IPv4 address and the preferred NAT64 prefix is unavailable.
+The command will return `InvalidState` when the DNS server IP is an IPv4 address but the preferred NAT64 prefix is unavailable.

 ### dns service \<service-instance-label\> \<service-name\> \[DNS server IP\] \[DNS server port\] \[response timeout (ms)\] \[max tx attempts\] \[recursion desired (boolean)\]